Kris0211/Kris0211/README.md

 ## 🙋‍♂️ About me
 I am a Graduate (undergrad) of the Lodz University of Technology with a degree in Applied Computer Science (specialization in Computer Games and Simulations Technologies).
-I've been creating games for over four years now, starting with the student research circle Digital Night Studio.
+I've been developing games for over four years now, starting with the student research circle Digital Night Studio.
 During the 15th edition of the national ZTGK competition, the teams I was a part of had won 1st place in the Game Development and Mobile Games categories with the games AiPost and Thin LED Line respecively.
 In game production, I primarily focus on programming and design (mechanics, gameplay, levels, and UI), though I also have a strong interest in narrative design and VR technologies.

 I usually develop games using the Godot engine, though I also have experience working with Unity and an elemental understanding of Unreal Engine.